Jam Cake with Caramel Frosting is super moist, elegant and impressive cake that was my mom’s favorite dessert.

 - In a medium bowl, sift together the flour, baking soda, allspice, cinnamon, nutmeg, cloves, salt and cocoa powder.
 Set aside.

-*Use any flavor jam, but blackberry is the traditional ingredient.
+Note on jam: you can use any flavor jam, but blackberry is the traditional Kentucky ingredient.

 High altitude: no adjustments are needed.